scotty-c/puppet-docker_swarm/README.md

 ## Demo Lab

-If you want to test Docker Swarm I built alab for PuppetConf 2015.
+If you want to test Docker Swarm, I built a test lab for PuppetConf 2015.
 You can find that here

 [`Swarm Demo Lab`](https://github.com/scotty-c/puppet-meetup)